aansulaimann/login-registration/README.md

 > Create a new database.
 Name it 'simplelogin'

 # Create 2 tables :
-> user
+> CREATE TABLE `user`.
-> The user table should contain 3 columns ID, username ,email and password.
-(For Example: )
+> The user table should contain 3 columns Id, username ,email and password.
 > OR using sql file